-• ext (str) - extension used.
+- ext (str) extension used.
 Determines where configuration files will searched and what renderer module will be used.
-Affected: used ext dictionary from powerline/config.json, location of themes and colorschemes, render module (powerline.renders.{ext}).

-- renderer module (str) Overrides renderer module (defaults Should be the name of the package to ext). imported like this: powerline.renderers.{render module}.
-If this parameter tains a dot powerline.renderers. is not prepended. a special case for renderers defined in toplevel modules: foo. (note: at the end) tries to get renderer from module foo (because foo (without dot) tries to get renderer from module powerline.renderers.foo).
-When .foo (with leading dot) variant is used renderer module will be powerline.renderers.{ext}{renderer module}. - run_once (bool) Determines whether render () method will be run only once during python session. - logger (Logger) If present no new logger will be created and the provided logger will be used. - use_daemon_threads (bool) When creating threads make them daemon ones. - shutdown_event (Event) Use this Event as shutdown_event instead of creating new event. - config_loader (ConfigLoader) Instance of the class that manages (re)loading of the configuration.
+Affected: used ext dictionary from powerline/config.json, location of themes and colorschemes, render module (powerline.renders.{ext}). - renderer_module (str) Overrides renderer module (defaults to ext).
+Should be the name of the package imported like this: powerline.renderers. {render_module}.
+If this parameter contains a dot powerline.renderers. is not prepended.
+There is also a special case for renderers defined in toplevel modules: foo. (note: dot at the end) tries to get renderer from module foo (because foo (without dot) tries to get renderer from module powerline.renderers.foo).
+When .foo (with leading dot) variant is used renderer_module will be powerline.renderers. {ext} {renderer_module}. - run_once (bool) Determines whether render() method will be run only once during python session. - logger (Logger) If present no new logger will be created and the provided logger will be used. - use daemon threads (bool) When creating threads make them daemon ones. - shutdown_event (Event) Use this Event as shutdown_event instead of creating new event. - config_loader (ConfigLoader) Instance of the class that manages (re)loading of the configuration.

-create logger()
+create_logger()